Street names in Barcelona: Labeling

 The labeling of the streets began in 1842 because of the bombardment of the city by General Espartero and the following fine imposed on the people of Barcelona, which forced to have well located the citizenship.
 It was made with marble plaques and cast lead letters, similar to those of today.
 Although nowadays the plaques are rectangular, originally they were of sinuous contour, in the style of the frames of paintings and photographs.
 They were generally made of marble, although sometimes they were also made of ceramic.
 They were placed in Ciutat Vella, where some still remain, and in the Eixample at the beginning of its urbanization, although in this district they have already been removed.

 In 1916, tiles with letters also appeared, which allowed the names of the streets to be written on the pavement of the sidewalks.
 They ceased to be installed in the 1960s, since when they have gradually disappeared, although there are still some examples, such as in Londres and París streets.

 Between the 1940s and 1960s, street signs were made with tin plates, which were cheaper than marble ones.
 They had a bluish background, and the letters were silver.
 Later they were again made of marble.

 As for the numbering of buildings, as a general rule, the even numbers are placed on one side of the street and the odd numbers on the other, with the exception of squares, which, due to their morphology, are usually consecutive.
-Thus, for example, in the Eixample, the streets in the sea-mountain direction start the numbering on the sea side, with the even numbers on the right; and those in the Llobregat-Besós direction start on the Llobregat side, with the even numbers on the right.
-The highest numbering in Barcelona is on Gran Vía de las Cortes Catalanas, which reaches number 1198, not in vain is the longest street in Spain, with 13 km long.
+Thus, for example, in the Eixample, the streets in the sea-mountain direction start the numbering on the sea side, with the even numbers on the right; and those in the Llobregat-Besòs direction start on the Llobregat side, with the even numbers on the right.
+The highest numbering in Barcelona is on Gran Via de les Corts Catalanes, which reaches number 1198, not in vain is the longest street in Spain, with 13 km long.
 On the other hand, the shortest is Anisadeta Street, which is 2 meters long.